Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the car isn’t hypothecated (loan pending).
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type (petrol or hybrid), and insurance status.
+Ensure the car isn’t listed as stolen or under any outstanding challans.

-2. Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the firewall) and ensure it matches the RC book.
+- Match chassis number with RC book — Find the chassis number (usually stamped under the bonnet, on a doorframe sticker, or under the passenger seat) and ensure it matches the RC book and the Parivahan app.

-3. Check odometer reading — Compare the dashboard reading with service records.
-If low kms but worn pedals/steering, suspect tampering.
+- Check odometer reading — Compare the dashboard reading with service records.
+If the pedals or steering wheel show heavy wear but the odometer is low, it’s a strong indicator of tampering.

-4. Cold start test — Arrange to see the car when it hasn’t been started for several hours.
+- Cold start test — Arrange to see the car first thing in the morning when it hasn’t been warmed up.
 Listen for any difficulty starting, unusual noises, or excessive smoke from the exhaust.

-5. Check all four tyres — Look for uneven wear, which indicates alignment issues or possible accident damage.
-Check the tyre brand and age (date code on sidewall).
+- Check all four tyres — Look for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
+Also, check the tyre date codes.

-6. Open bonnet — Inspect for oil leaks around the engine, check coolant level, battery age (sticker on battery), and the condition of drive belts.
+- Open bonnet — Inspect for any signs of oil leaks, check the coolant level (should be between min/max), battery age, and the condition of drive belts.

-7. Test AC on max for 5 minutes — Ensure it cools quickly and effectively.
-Weak cooling means a potential compressor or gas issue, costing ₹5,000-₹15,000.
+- Test AC on max for 5 minutes — Ensure the AC cools effectively and quickly.
+Weak cooling could mean low gas, a faulty compressor, or a condenser issue, which can be a ₹5,000-₹15,000 repair.

-8. Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth, no jerks), and steering vibration at 80+ kmph.
+- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), gear shifts (smooth for AT, no slipping for MT), and steering vibration at speeds up to 80+ kmph.

-9. Check all electricals — Test power windows, central locking, ORVMs, sunroof (if present), music system, and reverse camera functionality.
+- Check all electricals — Test power windows, central locking, ORVM adjustments, sunroof (if present), music system, all lights (headlights, tail lights, indicators), and the reverse camera.

-11. Check undercarriage for rust — Pay close attention to wheel arches, exhaust system, and floor pans, especially if the car is from a coastal area.
+- Check undercarriage for rust — Pay attention to wheel arches, exhaust pipes, and the floor pans.
+Significant rust can indicate flood damage or poor maintenance.

-12. Verify duplicate key is available — A missing duplicate key is a red flag and getting a new one from the dealer can cost ₹5,000-₹25,000.
+- Verify duplicate key is available — Getting a new smart key from the dealer can cost ₹8,000-₹25,000, so ensure both keys are present and functional.

 Insider Checks

 THE DOOR HINGE SAG TEST: Open each door fully and gently lift the outer edge upward.
 There should be almost no play or movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door might have been removed during accident repair.
-If a passenger door sags more than the driver’s door, it’s a strong hint that door was likely replaced or heavily used.
-Hinge replacement and labour can cost ₹2,000-₹5,000 per door.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, it suggests that specific door might have been replaced.
+Missing this can lead to annoying door rattles and alignment issues down the line.

 Common Scams to Watch For (India 2026)